ai-agents

 Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

-Figma's MCP server now lets AI agents like Claude Code and Codex work directly on the design canvas using your team's design system.
-With skills (markdown instruction files), agents follow your conventions, components, and variables — turning static design guidelines into rules that agents actually obey.
+Figma's MCP server lets Claude Code and Codex work directly on the design canvas with your team's design system.
+Skills turn conventions, components, and variables from static guidelines into rules agents can actually follow.

 Anatomy of the .claude/ Folder — Where Your AI Assistant's Brain Lives